ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/Final Documentation.md

 ### Challenges Faced and Solutions Implemented
-- faced difficulty in connecting board: was able to refer group where someone had already found a solution - a USBC cable that could transfer data was needed
+- Faced difficulty in connecting board: was able to refer group where someone had already found a solution - a USBC cable that could transfer data was needed
-- found it kind of hard to understand the verilog originally - google searches were able to clear things up
+- Found it kind of hard to understand the verilog originally - google searches were able to clear things up